solechang/ITP-404/week4-Object_Oriented_JavaScript/readme.md

 ##Constructor Functions

 Functions can be invoked with the _new_ operator.
 When a function is invoked with the _new_ operator, you are creating an object instance of that constructor.
 In the following example, I am creating an instance of the Person constructor (or data type) and assigning it to the variable _david_.
-It is considered good practice to capitalize the first letter of a constructor function to differentiate it from other functions.
-Constructor functions that are invoked without the new operator will yield unintended results.
+It is considered good practice to capitalize the first letter of a constructor function to differentiate it from other functions, but it is not required.

 ```js
 	var Person = function(name) {